 1. Fossil fueled electricity generation should not be operating when use of interruptible electricity is enabled by the IESO;

 2. Provision of IES energy should not require any upgrade to the transmission/distribution system beyond normal upgrades required for providing reliable UES energy.
-Customers will likely require peak demand control systems to limit their total demand at times when there is no IESO control signal;
+Customers will likely want to use local peak demand control systems to limit their total electricity demand at times when there is no IESO control signal;

-4. The main issue may be obtaining Ontario Legislature and Ontario Energy Board approval for the new electricity rate.
-There must also be an implementation agreement between the IESO and the local electricity distributor;
+4. The main issue will be obtaining Ontario Legislature and Ontario Energy Board approval for the new electricity rate.
+There must also be an implementation agreement between the IESO and the relevamt LDC;

-5. There are also smarter meter, software and data access issues related to collection and analysis of the required electricity meter data.
+5. There are also smarter meter, software, data access and billing issues related to collection and use of the required electricity meter data.

 6. The smarter electricity meter records the cumulative total kWh, the cumulative total kVAh and the IESO control flag status every 15 minutes.
 The kVA, sliding average peak kVA and the kW are locally displayed and are recalculated after the end of each metering interval.

 At a customer's premises two binary control signals come from the IESO via the Internet.
 There should be no IES consumption when fossil fueled generation is running at the margin.
 The IESO can divide the IES load into a number of smaller load blocks so that the IESO can easily modulate the IES load.
 This load division can be accomplished by using digital signal decoding at the Internet receivers.

 The effect of the IESO control signal which enables IES loads is to raise the setpoint of the customers load control system and in the case of future "smarter" electricity meters to set a flag which bypasses the local peak demand calculation.
 The other IESO signal resets the local display peak demand calculation.
 Both signals are recorded as to time received in the "smarter meter" memory.